 - Feathers (UK Link/US Link)

 How to make a DIY Dreamcatcher

-As our plastic hoop was blue plastic we covered it in the yarn by wrapping it around it until it was completely covered.
-To make it easier for children tape the end of the yarn to the hoop.
-I tied the ends together with a knot and creative a loop so that the dreamcatcher could be hung from it.
+As our plastic hoop was blue plastic we covered it in the yarn (but you could use pieces of string) by wrapping it around it until it was completely covered.
+To make it easier for children then tape the end of the yarn to the hoop.
+I tied the ends together with a knot and creative a loop at the top of the hoop so that the dreamcatcher could be hung from it.